beaky98/0049-max-eirp-adjustment.md/README.md

 Helium aims to provide coverage as the people’s network and we are trying to help by restoring the coverage area in countries where the respective max EIRP limits are higher than the 16dBm (40mW) currently set for the entire AS923 region via PoCv11.
 It has since reduced the coverage area significantly and the effects can be seen clearly with a drop in the number of witnesses and witnessed by others before and after the implementation of PoCv11.

-For countries in AS923 region where their local regulatory max EIRP limit that's between 25-27dBm, we can expect to see an increase of coverage area probably close to the same level as prior to PoCv11 (as the previous hardcoded EIRP limit was 27dBm) if this is implemented.
+For countries in the AS923 region where their local regulatory max EIRP limit that's between 25-27dBm, we can expect to see an increase of coverage area probably close to the same level as before PoCv11 (as the previous hardcoded EIRP limit was 27dBm) if this is implemented.

 This implementation can be extended to other regions as well if needed.